rdhadda/QuizKombat/README.md

 4. When testing for responsiveness I discovered the brick wall background image wasn't appearing on the whole screen and there were white spaces.
 I initially had the background image set to no-repeat, after I removed no-repeat the image displayed across the whole screen.

 5. Upon deploying QuizKombat to github pages, the redirection to score.html wasn't working properly.
 I altered the redirection address to "https://rdhadda.github.io/QuizKombat/score.html" rather than "/score.html" and the redirection issue was resolved.

+6. When implementing the different difficulty levels of the quiz, I initially had the difficulty buttons on index.html.
+I then used a spread operator to declare an array for the buttons and used an event listener on game.js to see which difficulty level was clicked to determine which set of questions to ask.
+However, when console logging the variable to the console the array was empty.
+Rather than placing the difficulty buttons on index.html I placed them on game.html, I went through the same process and my variable and event listener was now working.

 ### Known Bugs